Responsive Web Design

-I’ve already got a website, can you responsalize it?
+I’ve already got a website, can you responsify it?

-We can certainly have a look!
-Often, older websites have been constructed in a way that made it complex to turn it into a responsive design so a rebuild may be required, but that may be an opportunity to reshen up your site so, no bad thing.
+I can certainly have a look!
+Often, older websites have been constructed in a way that made it complex to turn it into a responsive design so a rebuild may be required, but that may be an opportunity to freshen up your site so, no bad thing.

-We’re happy to have a look and give you our opinion and don’t worry, we’re honest folk, we won’t try and sell you something you don’t need.
+I’m happy to have a look and give you my opinion and don’t worry, I’d rather sell you nothing at all than something you don’t need.